Anyon condensation and tensor categories: Examples

 \section{Examples}

-In this section, we give some examples of one-step condensations in non-chiral and chiral topological phases.
+In this section, we give some examples of 2d condensations in non-chiral and chiral topological phases.
 Recently, the gapped boundaries and domain walls have been studied intensively from various perspectives (see for example \cite{bsw,kk,fsv,levin,bjq,ww,kapustin,fsv2}).